Sinchan08/incture_java_training/01_JavaBasics/Notes.md

 Useful for using primitives in collections like ArrayList.

 ✍️ Summary
-Today we learned how Java runs on any platform using JVM, the difference between JDK/JRE/JVM, and various types of variables and casting in Java.
+Today I learned how Java runs on any platform using JVM, the difference between JDK/JRE/JVM, and various types of variables and casting in Java.
 These are the building blocks for understanding Java programs and memory management.